 Tesla has made several direct investments in mineral processing to reduce supply chain risk and improve IRA compliance:

-Lithium Refinery, Corpus Christi, Texas: Tesla broke ground on its first lithium refinery on the Texas Gulf Coast in 2022, with initial operations commencing in 2024-2025.
-The facility is designed to process spodumene concentrate (sourced primarily from Australia) into battery-grade lithium hydroxide.
-When fully operational, the refinery is expected to produce enough lithium hydroxide for approximately one million vehicles annually.
-This investment represents Tesla's first major move into direct mineral processing and is explicitly motivated by IRA compliance and supply chain security considerations.
+Lithium Refinery, Corpus Christi, Texas: Tesla broke ground on its first lithium refinery on the Texas Gulf Coast in 2022.
+Current operating status, feedstock source, and capacity should be checked against the latest Tesla disclosures and local permitting records.
+The facility is designed to process spodumene concentrate into battery-grade lithium hydroxide and represents Tesla's first major disclosed move into direct mineral processing.

 Nickel Supply Agreements: Tesla has signed long-term supply agreements with nickel producers in New Caledonia, Indonesia, and Australia, seeking to secure IRA-compliant nickel supply.
 The company's 2022 agreement with PT Vale Indonesia and the subsequent investment in nickel processing capacity reflect the urgency of diversifying away from Chinese-processed nickel.